IkigaiLabsETH/kaipulse/SATS.md

 **Key Features for Micropayments:** Voltage nodes are designed for always-on, high-throughput use.
 They boast "99.9% uptime" reliability, meaning your node is almost always reachable.
 You can back up your node's seed and macaroons (credentials) to Voltage's encrypted storage (AES-256), so keys are protected but recoverable if needed.
 Voltage supports Tor, allowing a node's API to be reachable via Tor for privacy.
 Crucially, it offers webhook notifications on Lightning events (e.g. invoice settled) so your app never misses a payment.
 (Alternatively, you can poll the LND API or use its streaming RPCs, but webhooks simplify real-time updates.)
 The system is "no vendor lock-in": you can always export your seed and switch providers, since the node runs standard LND.

 **Security & Custody:** Voltage's model is non-custodial.
 When you create a node you set the seed and wallet password; Voltage never has access to your seed phrase or private keys.
 All sensitive files are encrypted client-side, and frequent backups are available for download.
 In short, users retain full control of funds ("Not your keys, not your coins"), unlike custodial wallets.
-This aligns well with Satsnap's "real Bitcoin payments" goal.
+This aligns well with KaiPulse's "real Bitcoin payments" goal.
 The platform itself is audited (SOC 2) and uses best practices for data protection.

 **Scalability:** Voltage runs on major cloud infrastructure (including Google Cloud) to enable global scale.
 Through partnerships with Google Cloud, Voltage can deploy nodes in multiple regions (e.g. Iowa, Netherlands, Singapore), reducing latency for a worldwide user base.
 Its architecture is containerized (Kubernetes) for elastic scaling, so it can handle spikes of micropayment traffic.
 Voltage is explicitly pitched for micropayments and high-volume use cases.
 In fact, Voltage itself touts Lightning's "near-zero fees" and ability to enable "micropayment experiences" that were impractical before.